 How does spirituality influence health?

 Spiritual practices tend to improve coping skills and social support, foster feelings of optimism and hope, promote healthy behavior, reduce feelings of depression and anxiety, and encourage a sense of relaxation.
 By alleviating stressful feelings and promoting healing ones, spirituality can positively influence immune, cardiovascular (heart and blood vessels), hormonal, and nervous systems.
 An example of a religion that promotes a healthy lifestyle is Seventh Day Adventists.
 Those who follow this religion, a particularly healthy population, are instructed by their Church not to consume alcohol, eat pork, or smoke tobacco.
-In a 10-year study of Seventh Day Adventists in the Netherlands, researchers found that Adventist men lived 8.9 years longer than the national average, and Adventist women lived 3.6 years longer.
+In a 10 year study of Seventh Day Adventists in the Netherlands, researchers found that Adventist men lived 8.9 years longer than the national average, and Adventist women lived 3.6 years longer.
 For both men and women, the chance of dying from cancer or heart disease was 60 to 66% less, respectively, than the national average.

 Again, the health benefits of religion and spirituality do not stem solely from healthy lifestyles.
 Many researchers believe that certain beliefs, attitudes, and practices associated with being a spiritual person influence health.
 In a recent study of people with acquired immune deficiency syndrome (AIDS), those who had faith in God, compassion toward others, a sense of inner peace, and were religious had a better chance of surviving for a long time than those who did not live with such belief systems.
 Qualities like faith, hope, and forgiveness, and the use of social support and prayer seem to have a noticeable effect on health and healing.

-- Faith: A person's most deeply held beliefs strongly influence his or her health.
+- Faith.
+A person's most deeply held beliefs strongly influence his or her health.
 Some researchers believe that faith increases the body's resistance to stress.
 In a 1988 clinical study of women undergoing breast biopsies, the women with the lowest stress hormone levels were those who used their faith and prayer to cope with stress.

-- Hope: Without hope -- a positive attitude that a person assumes in the face of difficulty -- many people become depressed and prone to illness.
-In a 35-year clinical study of Harvard graduates, researchers found that those graduates who expressed hope and optimism lived longer and had fewer illnesses in their lifetime.
+- Hope.
+Without hope, a positive attitude that a person assumes in the face of difficulty, many people become depressed and prone to illness.
+In a 35 year clinical study of Harvard graduates, researchers found that those graduates who expressed hope and optimism lived longer and had fewer illnesses in their lifetime.

-- Forgiveness: A practice that is encouraged by many spiritual and religious traditions, forgiveness is a release of hostility and resentment from past hurts.
+- Forgiveness.
+A practice that is encouraged by many spiritual and religious traditions, forgiveness is a release of hostility and resentment from past hurts.
 In 1997, a Stanford University study found that college students trained to forgive someone who had hurt them were significantly less angry, more hopeful, and better able to deal with emotions than students not trained to forgive.
 Another survey of 1,400 adults found that willingness to forgive oneself, and others, and the feeling that one is forgiven by God, have beneficial health effects.
 Some researchers suggest that emotions like anger and resentment cause stress hormones to accumulate in the blood, and that forgiveness reduces this build up.

-- Love and Social Support: Studies show that a close network of family and friends that lends help and emotional support offers protection against many diseases.
+- Love and Social Support.
+Studies show that a close network of family and friends that lends help and emotional support offers protection against many diseases.
 Researchers believe that people who experience love and support tend to resist unhealthy behaviors and feel less stressed.
 In a clinical study of a close-knit Italian American community in Pennsylvania, researchers found that the death rate from heart attack was half that of the United States' average.
 Researchers concluded that the strong social support network helped protect this population from heart disease.

-- Prayer: The act of putting oneself in the presence of or conversing with a higher power has been used as a means of healing across all cultures throughout the ages.
+- Prayer.
+The act of putting oneself in the presence of or conversing with a higher power has been used as a means of healing across all cultures throughout the ages.
 Today, many Americans believe that prayer is an important part of daily life.
-In a 1996 poll, one half of doctors reported they believe prayer helps patients, and 67% reported praying for a patient.
+In a 1996 poll, one half of doctors reported they believe prayer helps people, and 67% reported praying for a patient.
 Researchers are also studying intercessory prayer (asking a higher power to intervene on behalf of another either known or unknown to the person praying; also called distance prayer or distance healing).
 Although it is particularly difficult to study the effect of distance prayer, current research in coronary care units (intensive care units in hospitals devoted to people with severe heart disease, like those who just suffered a heart attack) suggests there is benefit.
-Compared to those who were not prayed for, patients who were prayed for showed general improvements in the course of their illness, less complications, and even fewer deaths.
+Compared to those who were not prayed for, people who were prayed for showed general improvements in the course of their illness, less complications, and even fewer deaths.

 What illnesses and conditions respond well to spirituality?